 Other Brazil Job Search Info

-We hope that your Brazil job search has been successful and you have the Brazil visa with Brazil work permit.
-So, if your Brazil cover letter and Brazil CV are ready, you may distribute them to your future employers and start preparing for the Brazil job interview.
+We hope that your Brazil job search has been successful and you have a Brazil visa with a Brazil work permit too.
+So, if your Brazil cover letter and Brazil CV are ready, you may distribute them to your future employers and start preparing for a Brazil job interview.

 Good luck with your Brazil job search!